JetBrains/kotlin-web-site/docs/topics/compatibility-guide-18.md

 >
 > **Incompatible change type**: source
 >
-> **Short summary**: Kotlin 1.8 will prohibit returning `null` from lambdas passed to functions overloaded by lambda return type
+> **Short summary**: Kotlin 1.8 will prohibit returning `null` from lambdas passed to functions overloaded by those lambdas' return types
-> when no overload allows a nullable return type.
+> when overloads don't allow a nullable return type.
 > Previously, it was allowed when `null` was returned from one of the branches of the `when` operator
 >
 > **Deprecation cycle**: